flutterCampTeam3/bunya-app/README.md

 --------------------------------------------------
-Reset Password:
+# Reset Password:

 The users can change their password.

 <img src="https://github.com/flutterCampTeam3/bunya-app/assets/124809082/0fdc91b9-af9b-47ec-8b7f-16d4637de735" alt="resetpasss" width="300">

-Dark Mood and Report:
+# Dark Mood and Report:

 The users can choose any mode they want.

 <img src="https://github.com/flutterCampTeam3/bunya-app/assets/124809082/35cef3bf-1f99-446b-ac28-cd88391d860d" alt="darkmood_problem" width="300">

-wrong input:
+# wrong input:

 there is validation for each entry in the app to ensure that the information entered is correct.

 <img src="https://github.com/flutterCampTeam3/bunya-app/assets/124809082/06d21401-9ab6-49cc-bfb9-3d671f32e0fd" alt="wrong_entry" width="300">

+##Conclusion
-## In the end Bunya | بنية is a revolutionary application designed to seamlessly connect offices related to building requirements with users passionate about building projects.
+In the end Bunya | بنية is a revolutionary application designed to seamlessly connect offices related to building requirements with users passionate about building projects.
 With Bunya, users gain access to a vibrant community where they can explore, collaborate, and create.
 # Thank you and have a great day.